-As a result, the changes are largely visual.
-The Wear app for Android and iOS has an updated look to reflect the new name.
-Setting up a Wear OS smartwatch is slightly different in that it’s a more streamlined process to pair it to a phone and transfer Google account information over.
+Those changes were largely visual.
+The Wear app for Android and iOS got an updated look to reflect the new name.
+Setting up a Wear OS smartwatch slightly changed in that it became more of a streamlined process to pair it to a phone and transfer Google account information over.

-Google has announced up to 33 watches eligible to get the Wear OS update.
-Specific Michael Kors, Fossil, Guess Connect, Movado, Skagen, Nixon and Tommy Hilfiger models will be among the first to get it.
+There are now dozens of Wear OS watches available, including from brands like, LG, Casio, Michael Kors, Fossil, Guess Connect, Movado, Skagen, Nixon and Tommy Hilfiger.
 It will take a few weeks for every user to get the update, so if you don’t see it now, you will get it in due time.

 Bear in mind that it doesn’t matter whether you have your Wear OS watch paired with an Android or iOS device.
 Part of the reason for this rebrand may be because of the fact Wear OS doesn’t always require an Android device to work.
 The iPhone is one of the more popular devices you can use with it.

-Google rolled out a feature for Wear OS earlier this year called Dark mode, and it’s mostly an aesthetic design cue.
+Google rolled out a feature for Wear OS in 2018 called Dark mode, and it’s mostly an aesthetic design cue.
 What it does is make the background black for the launcher and notification stream.

-Another cool perk is that the watch won’t stay connected to Wi-Fi and Bluetooth at the same time if there’s no need for it.
+Another cool perk was that the watch wouldn’t stay connected to Wi-Fi and Bluetooth at the same time if there was no need for it.
 For example, when disconnected via Bluetooth, the watch won’t automatically connect to a known Wi-Fi network unless it needs to for downloading content or a system update.

 Wearing Wear OS

 It probably goes without saying, but bears repeating for some: Samsung smartwatches and wearables don’t run on Wear OS, but rather Tizen, Samsung’s own OS.
-So this update has no impact on any of those products.
+So Wear OS updates have no impact on any of those products.